Gastroesophageal Reflux Disease (GERD) (cont.)

 Ulcers of the esophagus heal with the formation of scars (fibrosis).
 Over time, the scar tissue shrinks and narrows the lumen (inner cavity) of the esophagus.
 This scarred narrowing is called a stricture.
 Swallowed food may get stuck in the esophagus once the narrowing becomes severe enough (usually when it restricts the esophageal lumen to a diameter of one centimeter).
 This situation may necessitate endoscopic removal of the stuck food.
 Then, to prevent food from sticking, the narrowing must be stretched (widened).
 Moreover, to prevent a recurrence of the stricture, reflux also must be prevented.

-Barrett's esophagus can be recognized visually at the time of an endoscopy and confirmed by microscopic examination of biopsies of the lining cells.
-Then, patients with Barrett's esophagus may require periodic surveillance endoscopies with biopsies.
-The purpose of surveillance is to detect pre-cancerous changes so that cancer-preventing treatment can be started.
-It is also believed that patients with Barrett's esophagus should receive maximum treatment for GERD to prevent further damage to the esophagus.
+Barrett's esophagus can be recognized visually at the time of an endoscopy and confirmed by microscopic examination of the lining cells.
+Then, patients with Barrett's esophagus can undergo periodic surveillance endoscopies with biopsies although there is not agreement as to which patients require surveillance.
+The purpose of surveillance is to detect progression from pre-cancer to more cancerous changes so that cancer-preventing treatment can be started.
+It also is believed that patients with Barrett's esophagus should receive maximum treatment for GERD to prevent further damage to the esophagus.
 Procedures are being studied that remove the abnormal lining cells.
 Several endoscopic, non-surgical techniques can be used to remove the cells.
-These techniques are attractive because they do not require surgery; however, there are associated complications, and the long-term effectiveness of the treatments has not yet been determined.
+These techniques are attractive because they do not require surgery; however, there are associated with complications, and the long-term effectiveness of the treatments has not yet been determined.
 Surgical removal of the esophagus is always an option.

 Cough and asthma